 If you’re shopping for a kids’ mattress, price and comfort may be your top priorities.
 But have you thought about the toxicity of a typical mattress?
-Kids spend a lot of time on a mattress and during that time they are exposed to the chemical off-gassing that most mattresses produce.
+Kids spend a lot of time on a mattress, and during that time they are exposed to the chemical off-gassing that most mattresses produce.

-Children’s respiratory, neurological, reproductive, and immune systems are in the early stages of development and this makes them more vulnerable to toxic chemicals.
-When exposed, they cannot easily detoxify and excrete these toxins.
+Children’s respiratory, neurological, reproductive, and immune systems are in the early stages of development.
+This makes them more vulnerable to toxic chemicals.
+Of particular concern is brain development.
 Low level chemical exposure during the critical period of brain development can cause more harm than high doses later in life.

 What’s in a Typical Kids Mattress?

 Polyurethane foam is the most common mattress filling, made from petroleum with toxic chemical additives.
 It breaks down into small particles which can become airborne over time.
 According to manufacturer material safety data sheets, potential health effects can include cardiac arrhythmias, breathlessness, chest discomfort, irritation of mucous membranes, headache, coughing, asthma-like allergic reaction, dizziness, weakness, fatigue, nausea, blurred vision, and reduced pulmonary function.

-Since mattress manufacturers are required to meet federal flammability regulations, they add fire retardant chemicals that can be toxic, including PBDEs, brominated or chlorinated fire retardants, antimony, modacrylic, polyacrylonitrile, boric acid and many other chemicals.
+Since mattress manufacturers are required to meet federal flammability regulations, they add fire retardant chemicals or barriers that can be toxic, including PBDEs, brominated or chlorinated fire retardants, antimony, modacrylic, polyacrylonitrile, boric acid and many other chemicals.
 Some of these chemicals have recently been banned, but have been replaced with chemicals that can be just as toxic.

 Alternatives to Toxic Mattresses

 Your kids don’t have to sleep on poison!
 Fortunately, mattresses made with natural organic materials are now available.
-Many of these mattresses meet or exceed flammability regulations with safe, non-toxic ingredients.
-Here are some guidelines in choosing a safe mattress for kids:
+Many of these mattresses meet or exceed flammability regulations with safe, non-toxic materials.

 Choose an Organic Mattress with Non-Toxic Materials

 Natural latex can also be a safe material, depending on how it’s made.
-Latex comes from sap of the rubber tree plant.
-If you are going to use latex, use all natural latex and stay away from chemical/natural latex blends.
+Latex comes from the sap of the rubber tree plant.
+If you are going to use latex, make sure it’s all natural latex and stay away from chemical/natural latex blends.

 Mattresses are now being marketed as green, eco-friendly, or plant-based with descriptions such as Eco Foam, Bio Foam, or Soy Foam.
 Beware of these since the manufacturers replace only a very small percentage of the polyurethane foam with plant-based ingredients.
 For instance, soy foam is usually polyurethane foam with 10-20% genetically-engineered soybean oil mixed in.

 It’s important to check into all materials used, and it can be difficult to get full disclosure from the retailers or the manufacturer.
 Look for organic mattress and bedding companies who have been GOTS certified.
 The Global Organic Textile Standards (GOTS) are the leading organic textile processing standards for mattresses.
 The standards require that fiber and fabrics used within a mattress, with limited exceptions, must be made from National Organic Program (NOP) certified materials and processed in accordance with the Global Organic Textile Standard (GOTS).
 All other components (such as innersprings, fire protection, etc.) must meet strict non-toxic standards.

-2. Choose Non-toxic Natural Fire Protection
+Non-toxic Natural Fire Protection

 There are safe, natural alternatives to chemical fire retardants that will pass flammability standards.
 Some manufacturers use wool since wool is a fiber with flame resistant properties.
 There are companies that use only pure wool for this purpose.
 But be aware that some companies use wool with chemical treatments added to boost the wool’s fire resistance.

-3. Choose Waterproof and Dust Mite Proof Mattresses for Young Children
+Waterproof and Dust Mite Proof Your Mattress

 Some mattresses for kids have nylon, damask or polyurethane coverings.
 Nylon or damask are not really waterproof – just water resistant – and usually contain a polyurethane backing or a coating similar to Teflon®.
 There are a lot of questionable synthetic chemicals involved in these coverings.
 They also can contain added fire retardants and antibacterial chemical treatments that can be toxic.